 People love ice cream, which is why the sound of an ice cream truck approaching always gets people excited at the prospect of sampling these beloved treats.
-But did you know that there is quite a bit of passive income to be made off the ice cream selling business?
+But did you know that there is passive income to be made off the ice cream selling business?
 Some ice cream trucks make $200 to $300 per day selling these frozen delicacies (source).

 Can you make passive income selling ice cream?
-You can make passive income selling ice cream, may that be via a fixed brick and mortar business, or via a mobile food truck.
+You can make passive income selling ice cream, may that be via a fixed brick and mortar ice cream store, or via a mobile ice cream truck.
 In some markets, ice cream trucks make $5,000 a month.
 However, in order to be passive, the work must be well delegated and outsourced.

 It does not take much effort to start an ice cream selling business, however, it can be costly to start.
 Many people simply get trucks and drivers to take them around selling the product to customers.
 Based on the kind of ice cream they are selling, and where the business is located, many people are able to make at least a few thousand dollars every month selling ice cream.

 Many factors come into play when you want to start an ice cream business.
 You have to consider them carefully to have a successful business.
 For instance, you need to take a look at the sort of competition you are up against.
 You also have to consider what your margins will be like and how seasons might affect your business.